hschwentner/hschwentner.io/docs/domain-driven-refactorings/tactical-for-strategic/carve-specialized-entity-out-of-monolithic-entity.md

 As one step of [Carve Out Bounded Context (out of Monolith)](../strategic/carve-bounded-context-out-of-monolith) you’ve found a monolithic domain model.
 In this you have identified an entity that has become too big.
 The decision has been made to split it.

+This is often accompanied by [Carve Specialized Data Model Out of Monolithic Table](tactical-for-strategic/carve-specialized-data-model-out-of-monolithic-table).

 ## Mechanics

 - Create empty new class in carved-out context